GooFit/GooFit/docs/documentation.md

 ========================

-The simplest way to create a new PDF is to take the existing `GaussianPdf` class as a template.
+The simplest way to create a new PDF is to take the existing GooFit::GaussianPdf class as a template.
 The existence of a `FooPdf.cu` file in the `FPOINTER` directory is, because of Makefile magic, sufficient to get the `Foo` PDF included in the GooFit library.
 However, a certain amount of boilerplate is necessary to make the PDF actually work.
 First